This Question Really

 The generational divide

 If you were born in 1999, you're 25.
-In practice, you don't remember 9/11.
-Which means the pandemic?
+You've never known a world without Google (founded 1998, but barely known then).
+So naturally, you don't remember 9/11.
 The 2008 financial crisis is history class.
-And you've never known a world without Google (founded 1998, but barely known then).
+The pandemic?
 That's your early 20s.

 If you were 25 in 1999, you're 50 now.
 You remember the Cold War ending.
-Here's the thing — you bought your first CD player.
-You watched the Berlin Wall fall on a CRT television.
+Think about it: you watched the Berlin Wall fall on a CRT television.
+You bought your first CD player.
 You lived* the transition.

 Same year.
 Completely different anchor points.